WNBA players opt out of CBA, can start negotiating sooner

 Silver said the league could be amenable to chartering at appropriate times.
 In 2013, the league approved New York taking a charter flight to Indiana for a game when all other flight options were exhausted.
 For the Aces, no charter flight was available during its travel woes, according to the team.
 A compromise between the current state of travel and chartering flights, such as getting TSA PreCheck, would help.

-WNBAPA president Nneka Ogwumike wrote a story on the Players’ Tribune about why the players decided to opt out.
+WNBAPA president Nneka Ogwumike of the Los Angeles Sparks wrote a story for the Players’ Tribune about why the players opted out.

 “This is not just about business.
 This is deeply personal.
 This is about the kind of world we want to live in,” Ogwumike wrote.
 “I am an elite athlete.
 I am an MVP.
 I am a daughter.
 I am a sister.
 I am a No. 1 draft pick.
 I am a WNBA player and I am the president of the WNBPA.
 And I want young female athletes to dream about playing in a vibrant and thriving WNBA.”